Department of Neuroscience

 Columbus OH 43210

-Research Areas: The vertebrate brain is immensely complex, yet is wired with equally impressive precision.
+Research Interests: The vertebrate brain is immensely complex, yet is wired with equally impressive precision.
 A fundamental goal in neuroscience is to understand the mechanisms that balance the huge number of cells with the intricacy with which they are connected.
-My lab is interested in the development of the vertebrate central nervous system, with a particular emphasis on the mechanisms involved in synapse and circuit formation.
-We study the roles played by cell-adhesion molecules in synapse formation and assembly, both in terms of potential roles in specificity and cell-cell recognition and in the detailed roles these molecules play in assembling synaptic junctions.
-Currently we focus on members of the cadherin superfamily, including the classical cadherins and the protocadherins.
+Dr. Jontes' lab is interested in the development of the vertebrate central nervous system, with a particular emphasis on the mechanisms involved in synapse and circuit formation.
+They study the roles played by cell-adhesion molecules in synapse formation and assembly, both in terms of potential roles in specificity and cell-cell recognition and in the detailed roles these molecules play in assembling synaptic junctions.
+Currently they focus on members of the cadherin superfamily, including the classical cadherins and the protocadherins.

 2) Type II classical cadherins.
-We have begun to look at type II cadherins, and their roles in CNS circuit formation, using BAC engineering and time-lapse microscopy.
+They have begun to look at type II cadherins, and their roles in CNS circuit formation, using BAC engineering and time-lapse microscopy.

 Imaging: Two-photon laser-scanning time-lapse microscopy, image processing and image analysis.